meta-web/meta-web/pages/07_Manifesto/04_Examples.md

 ### /contacts/42 {.tag .options}

-Calling `OPTIONS` HTTP method on `/contacts/42` endpoint will return record schema.
-It is important to be able to retrieve schema for every resource because we can have free data structure for records in many cases.
+Calling an `OPTIONS` HTTP method on a `/contacts/42` endpoint will return a record schema.
+It is important to us to be able to retrieve a schema for every resource because we can have a free data structure for records in many cases.

 ```text
 HTTP response: